powsybl/pypowsybl-grid2opbackend/README.md

 one action using our backend on the ieee14 case network.
 Some several actions could be taken up for you to comment/decomment to act as you like on the network.

+## AirGo project dataset generation
+The dataset created for the needs of the project can be found [here](https://www.ai4europe.eu/research/ai-catalog/airgo-i-nergy-open-dataset).

+### Processes of creation
+This dataset was created using [chronics_creator.py](chronics_chreator.py).
+We generated data for january for exactly 4 weeks of 7 days with a 5 minutes step resolution.
+The given dates do not correspond to any real date.
+Every month starting with a monday.

+For some simplification purpose each week of a given month have exactly the same probabilistic distribution, what differentiates
+them is only the randomisation seed chose.

+### Potential use for machine learning
+In a classical machine learning training example we could decide for example to choose 3 weeks for training and 1 week for evaluation purposes.
+Nevertheless, it is also possible to separate more precisely data based on time step for example, but it will be more complicated.

+### How to create some more synthetic data
+If the available data are not enough we can create some more by changing the *nb_of_week* parameter in the main of the file.
+The data will be created starting from the month of january until december, 4 weeks per month each.

 ## Definition and comparison of objects between Pypowsybl and Grid2op

 ### Lines and transformers